malmostad/meks/README.md

 ```shell
 $ bundle exec rspec
 ```
-Currently, if some tests fail, you may want to execute a second run as you see above.
+Currently, if some tests fail, you may want to execute a second test run.
 This is because an rspec order issue that hasn't been tracked down yet.

 ```shell
 $ bundle exec rspec --only-failures